JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 ```

-The consideration nodes only calculate their score if the input value has been changed, or a custom eval-method has been defined.
+Since version 1.5 the consideration nodes only calculate their score if the input value has been changed, or a custom eval-method has been defined.

 #### Properties